Dungeons & Dragons controversies: Tolkien

 References in early TSR publications to some creatures from J. R. R. Tolkien's mythical Middle-earth were removed or altered due to intellectual property concerns.
-For example, TSR replaced all references to the character race of Hobbits in D&D with their alternate name, Halflings—which was coined by Tolkien but judged by TSR to be non-infringing.
+For example, TSR replaced all references to the character race of hobbits with the name halflings—which was coined by Tolkien but judged by TSR to be non-infringing.
 In the first edition of Dungeons & Dragons, the threat of copyright action from Tolkien Enterprises prompted the name changes of hobbit to "halfling", ent to "treant", and balrog to "Type VI demon [balor]".

 Deities & Demigods

 TSR ran afoul of intellectual property law regarding the Cthulhu Mythos and Melnibonéan Mythos, elements of which were included in early versions of the 1980 Deities & Demigods manual.
-These problems were ultimately resolved by excising the material from later editions of the book.
+These problems were resolved by excising the material from later editions of the book.

 Digital piracy

 On April 6, 2009, Wizards of the Coast suspended all sales of its products for the Dungeons & Dragons games in PDF format from places such as OneBookShelf and its subsidiaries RPGNow.com and DriveThruRPG.
 This coincided with a lawsuit brought against eight people in an attempt to prevent future copyright infringement of their books, and included the 4th Edition Dungeons & Dragons products that were made available through these places as well as all older editions' PDFs of the game.

 In 2013, OneBookShelf was once again allowed to sell Dungeons & Dragons products through a new partnership with Wizards of the Coast.
 These products, from Advanced Dungeons & Dragons through the 4th Edition of the game, were sold on the DNDClassics website.
 In 2016, OneBookShelf launched a new digital storefront in partnership with Wizards of the Coast called the Dungeon Masters Guild (DMsGuild).
 The DNDClassics site was replaced by the new DMsGuild storefront.
 With the 5th Edition Dungeons & Dragons open game license, third party publishers are allowed to print and publish content based on the 5th Edition System Reference Document (SRD).
-The DMsGuild took that a step further by allowing individuals and third party publishers to create and sell content based on the Forgotten Realms.
-As of 2019, content can now be based on other Wizards of the Coast intellectual property such as Ravenloft, Eberron, and Ravnica.
+The DMsGuild went a step further by allowing individuals and third-party publishers to create and sell content based on the Forgotten Realms.
+As of 2019, content can be based on other Wizards of the Coast intellectual property, such as Ravenloft, Eberron, and Ravnica.